 What should go into a press release?

 To write an effective press release, answer the following questions:

 - Who?
 Who are the key players - your company, anyone else involved with the product?
 Who does your news affect/who does it benefit?

 - What?
 What is new?

 - Why?
-Why is this important news — what does it provide that is different?
+Why is this news important - what does it tell people that they need to know?

 - When?
 What is the timing of this?
 Does this add significance?